nojvek/smls/README.md

 isAlive true
 age 25
 height_cm 167.6
-address - street='21 2nd Street' city=New York state=NY postalCode=10021-3100 #one liner
+address - street='21 2nd Street' city='New York' state=NY postalCode=10021-3100 #one liner

 // Notes is in markdown
 	A comment can be accross multi line